It’s hardly news that downsizing your home will save you money.

-2. You have more family time.
-One of the selling points for big houses is that everyone gets to have his own space.
+One of the selling points for big houses is that everyone gets to have their own space.
 And while I would never want to give up my me-time, I don’t think I need an enormous separate room to have it.

 Families in very large houses don’t have to spend time together, because each person has a space to retreat to.
 When everyone is all thrown together into a small living area, that allows for more fun family time.
 (It also allows for more squabbles, but isn’t that what family is also about—learning how to handle conflicts?)

 People will often want a big house for reasons that seem perfectly logical: they need space for overnight guests, or a large dining room for the annual Christmas party, or a restaurant-sized kitchen for when the whole family comes for Grandma’s birthday dinner.

 But these kinds of reasons ignore how families actually use their space on a day-to-day basis.
 You will be much happier using all of your available space the 360 days of the year you do not have overnight guests, parties, or dinner for twelve, rather than having unused space for the majority of the year.